France sees new pension protests, police brace for violence

-PARIS (AP) — Protests and strikes against unpopular pension reforms kicked off again Tuesday across France, with police security ramped up amid government warnings that radical demonstrators intended “to destroy, to injure and to kill."
+PARIS (AP) — Protests and strikes against unpopular pension reforms gripped France again Tuesday, with many thousands marching and the Eiffel Tower closed and police ramping up security amid government warnings that radical demonstrators intended “to destroy, to injure and to kill."

 The French leader previously used a special constitutional power to ram the reform past legislators without allowing them a vote.
 His move this month further galvanized the protest movement.
 Violence has since flared and thousands of tons of stinking garbage have piled up on Paris' streets as sanitation workers strike.